 If only we could hang on to that relaxed, connected, "vacation" parent all year long!

 We can.
 Or at least, we can come closer to it than we usually do.

-even begin to seem like a burden.
-That's when the joy of having kids becomes elusive, and we find ourselves screaming inside "This isn't what I signed up for!"
+is a given.
+When you're with your children 24/7, meeting your own needs can seem impossible.
+That's when we find ourselves screaming inside "This isn't what I signed up for!"

-What if your child is in crisis?
+What if you're facing a real crisis, and you're running on empty?
 All the more reason to put on your own oxygen mask first, so you can think straight.
-I'm not talking about running off

 You're not being selfish to meet your own needs.
 In fact, you owe it to your child.
 Her ability to regulate her emotions will depend on how well you regulate

 yours when you interact with her, especially when she's upset.
 If you can stay centered, you'll be more emotionally generous.
 Your child will respond